MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 The *motion-notify-event* signal is emitted when the pointer moves over the widget's **Gnome::Gtk3::Window**.

-To receive this signal, the **Gnome::Gtk3::Window** associated to the widget needs to enable the **Gnome::Gtk3::DK-POINTER-MOTION-MASK** mask.
+To receive this signal, the **Gnome::Gtk3::Window** associated to the widget needs to enable the `GDK-POINTER-MOTION-MASK` mask.

 This signal will be sent to the grab widget if there is one.